dlebansais/PgBuilder-Disclosed/README.md

 # PgBuilder

 A tool to optimize gear for a character of the Project: Gorgorn MMORPG.
-You can download the latest version (334) [here](https://github.com/dlebansais/PgBuilder-Disclosed/releases).
+You can download the latest version (for client 334) [here](https://github.com/dlebansais/PgBuilder-Disclosed/releases).
 There are also some [Release notes](https://github.com/dlebansais/PgBuilder-Disclosed/blob/master/ReleaseNotes.md).

 ## Requirements